lpmi-13/current-projects/README.md

 ## 31) Update Nginx configs to use proxy_pass instead of rewrite

 ## 2) Github User Stats
+- add ability to run in dev mode with docker (v2)
 - update data pipeline to use the gharchive json dumps (v2)
 - add a User screen returning a user view for the clicked user (v2)
 - update data ingested to store every repo merged into (v2)